simplesurance/baur/README.md

 The docker image is specified by it's manifest digest.
 The manifest digest for a docker image can be retrieved with `docker images --digests` or `docker inspect`

+#### `[Build.Input.GolangSources]`
+Allows to add Golang applications as inputs.
+The `paths` parameters take a list of paths to directories relative to the application directory.
+In every directory `.go` files are discovered and the files they depend on.
+Imports in the `.go` files are evaluated, resolved to files and tracked as build inputs.
+Go test files and imports belong to the Golang stdlib are ignored.

+To be able to resolve the imports either the `GOPATH` environment variable must be set correctly or alternatively the `go_path` parameter in the config section must be set the `GOPATH`.
+The `go_path` expects a path relative to the application directory.

 ### Build Outputs
 Build outputs are the results that are produced by a build.
 They can be